Language Models as Continuous Self-Evolving Data Engineers: Related Work

-\textbf{Post-Training} After the pre-training phase, a Large Language Model (LLM) undergoes a post-training stage where it is fine-tuned to follow instructions, align with human preferences, and enhance specific capabilities (e.g., coding and reasoning) \citep{dubey2024llama}.
-Common post-training methods include supervised fine-tuning \citep{wei2021finetuned} and preference learning \citep{stiennon2020learning, rafailov2024direct}.
-However, the success of these methods heavily relies on the availability and quality of human-annotated data.
+After the pre-training, LLMs enter a post-training stage for instruction-following, alignment with human preferences, and enhancing specific skills (e.g., coding and reasoning) \citep{dubey2024llama}.
+Common methods include Supervised Fine-Tuning (SFT) \citep{wei2022finetuned} and preference learning \citep{stiennon2020learning, rafailov2024direct}.
+However, these approaches depend heavily on the availability and quality of human-annotated data.